jarelllama/Emerging-Threats/README.md

 # Emerging Threats Blocklist

-**This is a fork that maintains a code-rewritten Adblock Plus version of [tweedge/emerging-threats-pihole](https://github.com/tweedge/emerging-threats-pihole).**
+**This is a fork that maintains a code-rewritten Adblock Plus version of [tweedge/emerging-threats-pihole](https://github.com/tweedge/emerging-threats-pihole) and is meant for [jarelllama/Scam-Blocklist](https://github.com/jarelllama/Scam-Blocklist)**.

-Dead domains and redundant rules are now removed during the build, along with other enhancements like whitelist filtering and improved domain extraction.
+Changes include dead and redundant domain removal along with other enhancements like whitelist filtering and improved domain extraction.

 The updated blocklist can be found here (updated at 18:00 UTC daily): **[malicious.txt](https://raw.githubusercontent.com/jarelllama/Emerging-Threats/main/malicious.txt)**

 Sourced rulesets:

+* emerging-adware_pup.rules
+* emerging-coinminer.rules
 * emerging-exploit_kit.rules
 * emerging-malware.rules
 * emerging-mobile_malware.rules